 Ensure your personal systems are up to date with the latest operating systems and patches.
 Take the time to update your operating systems and apps before accessing university systems or data.
 Do not disable any security protections such as anti-virus or firewalls.

 You can access university email and accounts from your personally owned or university-issued mobile devices.
 The loss of mobile devices and the data they possess is of particular concern to the university.
 You should ensure that adequate protection is in place on your devices, including the use of strong passwords, lock screens, and encryption.

 Beware of scams!

-Scammers may contact you via email, text, phone or social media, and may pretend to be a trusted colleague or someone on the executive level.
-They may seek sensitive information, payments, gift cards, etc. Even if you recognize a phone number or email address, be sure to confirm every request for sensitive information via a trusted means of communication such as an UM directory phone number.
+Scammers may contact you via email, text, phone or social media and may pretend to be a trusted colleague or someone on the executive level.
+They may seek sensitive information, payments, gift cards, etc. Even if you recognize a phone number or email address, confirm every request for sensitive information via a trusted means of communication, such as a UM directory phone number.

 Remember that UM IT will never ask you for your login credentials.
-See our current article on phishing, Protect yourself against fraud this tax season for more information about the types of phishing attacks to expect as well as be aware of any new scams that may attempt to exploit the pandemic.
+See our current article on phishing, Protect yourself against fraud this tax season, for more information about the types of phishing attacks to expect.